w3f/polkadot-wiki/docs/kusama/kusama-getting-started.md

 KSM has utility in [Kusama's OpenGov](../learn/learn-polkadot-opengov.md) where you can [vote](../learn/learn-polkadot-opengov.md#voting-on-a-referendum), [delegate your voting power](../learn/learn-polkadot-opengov.md#multirole-delegation), and place deposits for your referenda or referenda proposed by others.
-KSM can also enable you to participate in programs like the [Decentralized Nodes program](https://nodes.web3.foundation/).

 ### Kusama Gifts